JALAL-00/Messaging-App-NECX/README.md

-# NECX Messaging App - Take-Home Project Submission
+# NECX Messaging App

-Thank you for the opportunity to build the NECX Messaging App.
 This document outlines the completed project, which was built upon the provided foundation to create a feature-rich, polished, and robust full-stack application using React and Express.js.

 The project not only fulfills all core requirements but also implements a comprehensive suite of the optional enhancements to demonstrate a deeper understanding of modern web development best practices.